yulivera/yulivera/README.md

 # Hello! 👋

 ### I am Yuliver
-I'm a Systems Engineer and Full Stack developer who is passionate about Web Development.
+I'm a Systems Engineer and who is passionate about Web Development.
 - 🌱 Open for project collaboration and internship opportunities.

 ### 🛠 Technologies & Tools